The Sun Also Rises: Reception

 Hemingway's first novel was arguably his best and most important and came to be seen as an iconic modernist novel, although Reynolds emphasizes that Hemingway was not philosophically a modernist.
 In the book, his characters epitomized the post-war expatriate generation for future generations.
 He had received good reviews for his volume of short stories, In Our Time, of which Edmund Wilson wrote, "Hemingway's prose was of the first distinction."
 Wilson's comments were enough to bring attention to the young writer.

 Good reviews came in from many major publications.
 Conrad Aiken wrote in the New York Herald Tribune, "If there is a better dialogue to be written today I do not know where to find it"; and Bruce Barton wrote in The Atlantic that Hemingway "writes as if he had never read anybody's writing, as if he had fashioned the art of writing himself," and that the characters "are amazingly real and alive."
-Many reviewers, among them H.L.
-Mencken, praised Hemingway's style, use of understatement, and tight writing.

 Other critics, however, disliked the novel.
 The Nation's critic believed Hemingway's hard-boiled style was better suited to the short stories published in In Our Time than his novel.
 Writing in the New Masses, Hemingway's friend John Dos Passos asked: "What's the matter with American writing these days? ....
 The few unsad young men of this lost generation will have to look for another way of finding themselves than the one indicated here."
 Privately he wrote Hemingway an apology for the review.

 The reviewer for the Chicago Daily Tribune wrote of the novel, "The Sun Also Rises is the kind of book that makes this reviewer at least almost plain angry."
 Some reviewers disliked the characters, among them the reviewer for The Dial, who thought the characters were shallow and vapid; and The Nation and Atheneum deemed the characters boring and the novel unimportant.
 The reviewer for The Cincinnati Enquirer wrote of the book that it "begins nowhere and ends in nothing."